GoogleCloudPlatform/dataflux-pytorch/README.md

 ## Performance

-### Dataflux Map-style Dataset
+### Map-style Dataset
-We tested Dataflux Map-style Dataset's early performance using [DLIO benchmark](https://github.com/argonne-lcf/dlio_benchmark) simulations with standard mean file-sizes and dataset sizes.
+We tested the Map-style Dataset's early performance using [DLIO benchmark](https://github.com/argonne-lcf/dlio_benchmark) simulations with standard mean file-sizes and dataset sizes.
 A total of 5 training epochs were simulated.
-For small files (100KB, 500KB), Dataflux can be **2-3x** faster than using GCS native APIs.
+For small files (100KB, 500KB), the Accelerated Dataloader for PyTorch can be **2-3x** faster than using GCS native APIs.

 <table>
   <tr>